helena-intel/openvino/docs/get_started/get_started.md

 #### Run the Image Classification Code Sample

-To run the **Image Classification** code sample with an input image on the IR model:
+To run the **Image Classification** code sample with an input image using the IR model:

 1. Set up the OpenVINO environment variables:
 @sphinxdirective